RattlingOccupancy/Sleep-Drowsiness-Detection/README.md

 1. **Lighting**: Ensure your face is well-lit from the front.
 Avoid strong backlighting.
 2. **Positioning**: Face the camera directly.
 The Haar Cascades are optimized for frontal face detection.
-3. **Calibration**: Use the `c` key if the system is too sensitive or not sensitive enough to your blink patterns.

----

-## ⚖️ License

-This project is intended for research and educational purposes.
-Ensure compliance with local privacy laws when using camera-based monitoring systems.